chrif/cocotte/README.md

 * Install [Docker](https://docs.docker.com/install/).
 * Linux only: install [Docker Compose](https://docs.docker.com/compose/install/).
 * Install [Docker Machine](https://github.com/docker/machine/releases).
-* If you don't have a Digital Ocean account, create one with [this link](https://m.do.co/c/c25ed78e51c5) and you will get a 100$ credit, allowing you to try Cocotte for free.
+* If you don't have a Digital Ocean account, create one with [this link](https://m.do.co/c/c25ed78e51c5) and you will get a 100$ credit.
 * Generate a [Digital Ocean API token](https://cloud.digitalocean.com/settings/api/tokens) with write permissions.
 * Make sur you have a domain whose name servers are set to:
 	 * ns1.digitalocean.com